There are no products in your shopping cart.

-Cervical screening is the process of taking a sample of cells from your cervix which are then examined to detect abnormalities that might develop into cancer in the future.
-The sample of cells is placed in liquid so that it can be analysed in the laboratory.
-This process is called liquid based cytology (LBC).
-Screening can detect precancerous/abnormal cells and the detection and successful treatment of these cells usually prevents the occurrence of cancer.
-Changes in these cells are generally caused by certain types of human papillomavirus (HPV).
-Testing for the HPV virus itself can also be done on the same LBC sample that is examined under the microscope, although at the moment this is not done routinely on all samples in the UK.
-For more information on HPV testing click here.
+Cervical screening is the process of taking a sample of cells from your cervix and, currently, these cells are then examined under a microscope in order to detect changes in the cells (abnormalities) that might develop into cancer in the future.
+The sample of cells is placed in a liquid to help preserve the sample so that it can be analysed in the laboratory.
+This process is called liquid-based cytology (LBC).
+Screening can detect changes to the cells of the cervix, and the detection and successful treatment of these cells usually prevents cervical cancer from developing.
+In nearly all cases changes in these cells are caused by certain types of human papillomavirus (HPV).
+Testing for these ‘high-risk’ HPV types themselves can also be done on the same LBC sample taken during the cervical screening but, at the moment, this is not done routinely on all samples across the UK.
+Please visit our HPV testing page for more information about this.

 In some areas of the UK, the governments have announced that they will be moving to a new system called HPV primary screening.
 In HPV primary screening the sample of cells collected during cervical screening will be being tested for high-risk HPV first, rather than looked at under a microscope to look for abnormalities directly.
 If the sample is positive for high-risk HPV, the cells will then be looked at under a microscope and the woman may go for further investigation at colposcopy.
 You can find out more about this change and where in the UK it is happening on our HPV primary screening pages.